 The Medal Index Card of Alastair H. Soutar

 This I assumed was simply a clerical error in the 1920's, but the address on the reverse of the card was identical to the one detailed on the CWGC's web site (20 Cluny Drive, Edinburgh).
 From Google 'street view' I could see this address is clearly an imposing Victorian-era property.

 Cluny Drive, Edinburgh

 All that remained was to look at Major Soutar's file at The National Archives, so I arranged to make the journey down to London.
 I took a copy of all the contents of his file which provided further details, including a letter (from a Lieutenant Godson) recounting how Major Soutar was killed.
-It was now time to put the case to the CWGC who, I knew, would - if they agreed with my analysis - pass the case to the Ministry of Defence (MOD).
+It was now time to put the case to the CWGC who, I knew, if they agreed with my analysis, would pass the case to the Ministry of Defence (MOD).

 Earlier this year (2018) Joint Casualty and Compassionate Centre (JCCC), part of the MOD which confirms the identities of those found and traces surviving relatives, agreed that the unknown Major was indeed Alexander Soutar and that his grave at Jonchery would be given the honour of a named headstone.